rdb/toggl2moneybird/README.md

     toggl2moneybird sync

 Only time entries corresponding to a project are synced.
-By default, only billable items are synced, but you can add the `--unbillable` flag to include unbillable items as well.
+By default, only billable items are synced, but you can add the `--include-unbillable` flag to include unbillable items as well.

 You can also automatically create a draft invoice for a particular contact and period using the following command: